First-time DC homebuyers who qualify pay less in taxes at closing

 District of Columbia lawmakers designed the Reduced Recordation Tax Rate benefit to ease the tax burden for DC first-time homebuyers who qualify.

 Under the reduction benefit, the recordation tax paid at settlement for houses and condos is reduced to 0.725%.
 (Transfer taxes paid by the seller remain unchanged at 1.1% or 1.45% depending on the sales price.)

-To receive the recordation tax reduction benefit, your title company will file an application with the Office of Tax and Revenue at closing.
-To do so, they will require you to provide the proper documentation showing you satisfy the property and household income requirements and that you meet the criteria of a DC first-time homebuyer.
+To receive the DC first-time homebuyer recordation tax reduction benefit, your title company will file an application with the Office of Tax and Revenue at closing.
+They will require you to provide the proper documentation showing you satisfy the property and household income requirements and that you meet the criteria of a DC first-time homebuyer.